Golf course next to the new Quality Hotel & Resort Frösö Park just west of Östersund

 Hotels in Jämtland

-Holiday homes and cottages in Jämtland
+Holiday homes in Jämtland

 View from Copperhill Mountain Lodge in Åre (photo: Gösta Fries, CML)